Scoofszlo/Tikorgzo/README.md

     # Result: myusername-241230_235901-1234567898765432100.mp4
     ```

+### Lazy duplicate checking

+The program checks if the video you are attempting to download has already been downloaded.
+By default, duplicate checking is based on the 19-digit video ID in the filename.
+This means that even if the filenames are different, as long as both contain the same video ID, the program will detect them as duplicates.

+For example, if you previously downloaded `250101-username-1234567898765432100.mp4` and now attempt to download `username-1234567898765432100.mp4`, the program will detect it as a duplicate since both filenames contain the same video ID.

+If you want to change this behavior so that duplicate checking is based on filename similarity instead, use the `--lazy-duplicate-check` option.

 ## Reminders
 - Source/high-quality videos may not always be available, depending on the source.
 If not available, the downloaded videos are usually 1080p or 720p.